sathomas/jsDataV.is/src/text/ch6/02-svg.md

-## Scalable Vector Graphics
+## Working with Scalable Vector Graphics

 Map fonts like those in the previous example are easy to use and visually effective, but only a few map fonts exist, and they definitely don't cover all the conceivable geographic regions.
 For visualizations of other regions, we'll have to find a different technique.
 Maps, of course, are ultimately images, and web browsers can display many different image formats.
 One format in particular, called _Scalable Vector Graphics,_ or <span class="smcp">SVG</span>, is especially well suited for interactive visualizations.
 That's because, as we'll see in this example, JavaScript code (as well as <span class="smcp">CSS</span> styles) can easily and naturally interact with <span class="smcp">SVG</span> images.

 Although our example for this section deals with a map, the techniques here are by no means limited to maps.
 Whenever you have a diagram or illustration in <span class="smcp">SVG</span> format, you can manipulate it directly on a web page.

 > There is one important consideration for using <span class="smcp">SVG</span>: only modern web browsers support it.
 More specifically, Internet Explorer version 8 (and earlier) cannot display <span class="smcp">SVG</span> images.
-If a significant number of your users are still using such older browsers, you might want to consider other alternatives.
+If a significant number of your users are using older browsers, you might want to consider other alternatives.

 For web developers <span class="smcp">SVG</span> is especially convenient because its syntax uses the same structure as <span class="smcp">HTML</span>.
 You can use many of the same tools and techniques for working with <span class="smcp">HTML</span> on <span class="smcp">SVG</span> as well.
 Consider, for example, a skeletal <span class="smcp">HTML</span> document.